ErpNetDocs/dev/domain-api/import.md

 ```

 ## Parameters
 - **model:** - allowed values are `common` or `frontend`.
 This parameter indicates the data model used for the import.
 Front-end data model uses front-end business rules.
 For example front-end logic is when Quantity of a SalesOrderLine is changed the corresponding QuantityBase is calculated by a dedicated front-end business rule.
 Common model defines minimal business logic applicable in all cases - front-end or back-end.
-The default is `common`.
+The default is `frontend`.
 - **transaction:** - `all-objects` or `per-object`.
 This parameter defines when the changes will be commited to the database.
 If `all-objects` is specified all changes are committed at once at the end of the import.
-If `per-object` is specified every object is saved once the data is imported.
+If `per-object` is specified every object is saved when it is ready.
+The default is `per-object`.
 - **objects** - an array of entity objects for import.

 ### Properties of the objects element
 - **"@odata.type"** - Each object must specify valid entity type.
 The entity type is the singular form of the entity set and can be found in the documentation for each entity.
 The @odata.type always starts with the default namespace `Erp.` - Example [Erp.General_Products_Product](https://docs.erp.net/model/entities/General.Products.Products.html)
 - **"@erpnet.action"** - This is an optional annotation for the desired import action.
-For more information see this article.
 For top-level objects the default action is `create`.
+[For more information see this article](erpnet-annotation.md).
 - **"@erpnet.findBy"** - This is an optional annotation that specifies the search criteria for the find action.
-For more information see this article.
+[For more information see this article](erpnet-annotation.md).
 - Any data property of the imported object.